Baked Gnocchi with Bacon & Blue Cheese Recipe

 - Wash the cherry tomatoes.

 - Cook the gnocchi for just 2 minutes in a pot of boiling water, drain quickly in colander and put back in pot.
 Dump both cheeses in, and toss the gnocchi in the cheese until the cheese melts.
-Season with pepper, then toss in the cherry tomatoes and, well, er, toss.
+Season with pepper, then add the cherry tomatoes and toss.

 - Empty all into a square ovenproof dish about 9 inches x 9 inches (23 cm x 23 cm.)
 Arrange the slices of bacon over top and cook on top shelf of oven until bacon is cooked and everything else is bubbly and golden -- about 15 minutes.